warnov/aztools/README.md

-# WeatherBot
+# AzTools
-A bot for telling you the weather in a city
+A bunch of tools for working with Azure